Inari and Saariselkä – An Exclusive Bucket List Northern Lights Holiday

 Though the Auroras won’t shine during the daytime, the wonders of the Arctic most certainly will.

-Following dinner, you’ll settle into a heated sleigh pulled behind the guide’s snowmobile through the snowy landscape to the top of a nearby fell.
-Far away from residential areas and artificial light pollution to give yourself peak Aurora viewing opportunity.
+Following dinner, you’ll settle into a heated sleigh pulled behind the guide’s snowmobile through the snowy landscape to the top of a nearby fell, far away from residential areas and artificial light pollution to give yourself peak Aurora viewing opportunity.
 Your guide will light a fire and serve hot juice and the group will relax around the fire whilst keeping an eye skywards to hopefully enjoy a majestic display of the Northern Lights.
 You will be out for around three hours in total this evening.

 There are few experiences as intrinsically linked as reindeer and Lapland.
 This morning you will go to the reindeer paddock in Northern Lights village for a short sleigh ride.
 You will get the chance to experience how Laplanders used to get around before snowmobiles came along.
 An invigorating ride through the snowy forest which normally takes around 25 minutes before you get the chance to ask the herders any questions you may have about these iconic animals and the vital role they played to the previous generations who settled in Northern Lapland.